angular/angular/aio/content/guide/ngmodule-api.md

 Don't bother re-exporting pure service NgModules, because they don't export declarables that another NgModule could use.
 For example, there's no point in re-exporting `HttpClientModule` because it doesn't export anything.
+For more information about creating a service NgModule, see [Providing dependencies in modules](guide/providers "Providing dependencies in modules").

 ## Next steps